 An exploration, through seminars of selected themes and issues in the history of women, war and society from the 17th century to the present.
 Particular attention will be paid to women's changing involvement in war and revolution in the 18th and 19th centuries; the rise of modern military institutions; women's involvement in World War I and II; debates about gender integration in the late 20th century.

-Prerequisite(s): For Arts students: HIE102 and two of the following: (HIE202 or HIE203) (HIE270 or HIE271), HIE284 For Science and Engineering students: HIE203, HIE207 and HIE271
+Prerequisite(s): For Arts students: HIE102 and two of the following: (HIE202 or HIE203) (HIE270 or HIE271), HIE284

 Note(s): Course is currently offered in "English Only."